Pairs vs IPairs

 end

-Fun Fact: If you manually set the array-type indices, Lua will think of it as a dictionary instead when iterating with pairs
+Fun Fact: If you manually set the array-type indices, Lua will think of it as a dictionary instead when iterating with pairs.
+Still behaves like an array though.

 local array = {